vespCV/vespcv/README.md

 ### Important Notes:
 - Ensure that you store your email credentials securely.
 Avoid pushing .bashrc or any files containing sensitive data to version control.
-- An email notification is sent automatically when the first Vespa velutina is detected..
+- An email notification is sent automatically when the first Vespa velutina is detected.

 ## Usage Guide